 - All Girls Want Bad Boys: Nancy sings about her love of Bill Sikes, the best thief, who's a cold, bullying monster.
 It turns out bad for her in the end - he winds up killing her.

-- The Artful Dodger: Well of course.
-In fact even more so than in the book.
+- The Artful Dodger: Jack Dawkins.
+Even more so than in the book.

 - "Awkward Silence" Entrance: In the film adaptation, once the Artful Dodger believes Oliver Twist is an ideal fit for Fagin's gang, he drags Oliver through the city into the slums where he lives.
 When the two of them walk in, the rowdy boys playing card games, practising their tricks or chatting loudly over a cigarette, freeze and stare as Dodger and his guest walk past them towards Fagin's office.
 One boy is so suspicious, he jumps off a high ledge and lands behind Oliver to get a better look, his landing acting as a Jump Scare.